tselouie/HallOfApesWeb/README.md

-# buildspace Wave Portal 👋
+# Hall Of Apes contract

 ### **Welcome!**
 To get started with this course, clone this repo and follow these commands: